behave-contrib/behave-html-pretty-formatter/README.md

 ## Usage

-To use it with behave create `behave.ini` file in project folder (or in home) with following content:
+To use it with Behave create a `behave.ini` file in your project folder (or in home) with the following content:

 ```ini
 # -- FILE: behave.ini